kashane1/quiz-wiz/README.md

 # quiz-wiz
 creating a quiz working with javascript and DOM

+notes so far, on work that ive done, day two was pretty hard, i struggled with the timer going negative exponentially on each click of an answer

 pseudo code notes:
 start timer and game
 show question 1